Join Anna Maria’s

 Stir vigorously to combine.

 Place the pan back on the heat.
-Stir until the dough will appear dry and comes off the walls of the pan.
+Stir until the dough appears dry and comes off the walls of the pan.

 Remove from heat.
 Add the sugar, vanilla . . . .